-SEC566: Implementing and Auditing the Critical Security Controls - In-Depth
+SEC566: Implementing and Auditing the Critical Security Controls - In-Depth Sold Out

 Provides greater structure to the basic controls good methodology provided in implementing controls.

-Cybersecurity attacks are increasing and evolving so rapidly that it is more difficult than ever to prevent and defend against them.
+Cybersecurity attacks are increasing and evolving so rapidly that is more difficult than ever to prevent and defend against them.
 Does your organization have an effective method in place to detect, thwart, and monitor external and internal threats to prevent security breaches?

 As threats evolve, an organization's security should too.
 To enable your organization to stay on top of this ever-changing threat scenario, SANS has designed a comprehensive course on how to implement the Twenty Critical Security Controls, a prioritized, risk-based approach to security.
 Designed by private and public sector experts from around the world, the Controls are the best way to block known attacks and mitigate damage from successful attacks.
 They have been adopted by the U.S. Department of Homeland Security, state governments, universities, and numerous private firms.